MeshWorld India Logo MeshWorld.

 iptables -I OUTPUT ! -o wg0 -m owner --uid-owner 0 -j REJECT

-Step 8: Generate Configs for Multiple Clients
+Step 8: Multiple Clients

 for device in phone tablet work-laptop; do